Skip to main content

 • 70% of coursework is hands-on in a lab setting.

-• You will enjoy the opportunity of a broad career range within the auto body/collision repair and related fields.
+• You will a enjoy a broad range of career opportunities within auto body/collision repair and related fields.

 Instructors